MrComexs/Windows-IoT-guide/README.md

     ```

 3. Install Microsoft Store
 Microsoft Store will be installed in the background.
-Look the notification menu for progress
+Look the notification menu for progress.
+It sometimes takes a long time to install.
     ```bash
     wsreset -i
     ```